‘One for the house, one for the Church and one for the sea.’

 Maybe I should have been a casting director.
 I am confident in the following choices for any films made based on the book.

-If you like Gothic fairy tales and mer-people, then you will enjoy this book.
+If you like Gothic fairy tales and mer-people, then you will enjoy All the Murmuring Bones.
 It is an actual fairy tale, which have tragic things happening throughout the book.
 It is not a Disney princess fairy tale.
 I read a review of this book that said how the reader was disappointed because it wasn’t a “real” fairy tale.
 However, that reader is wrong about the definition of a fairy tale.
 Plus, this is a Gothic fairy tale which is even creepier and more tragic than a regular fairy tale.

 The people that only want pleasant endings to a pleasant story with beautiful princesses, loving mothers and happy mermaids will probably not enjoy this particular story.
 They might if they give it a chance.
 It’s such a good book, it would be a shame to miss out on it.